csci-1301/csci-1301.github.io/docs/exercises_with_solutions.md

 #.
 Is the C# compiler case-sensitive?
     <details><summary>Solution</summary>Yes, the C# compiler is case-sensitive (meaning that the IDE differentiates between capital and lowercase letters).</details>

 #.
-Suppose I replace every white space in your source code with two white spaces.
+Suppose I replace every empty space in your source code with two empty spaces.
 Will your program still compile?
 Why, or why not?
-    <details><summary>Solution</summary>Yes, because compilers do not care about white spaces.</details>
+    <details><summary>Solution</summary>Yes, because compilers do not care about empty spaces.</details>

 #.
 Give three keywords.
     <details><summary>Solution</summary>You can consult the "official" list of keywords as <https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/>.
 Are valid answers: `int`, `using`, `static`, `public`, etc. Note that `main` or `System` are _not_ keywords.</details>